-Inspired by the International Charter of Autists Rights, I am creating this document with the hope of promoting unity within the entire autism community.
-Instead of engaging in conflict, the Tripartite of Autistics, Parents and Autism Professionals can work together to promote the welfare of autistics in a peaceful and dignified manner.
+Inspired by the International Charter of Autists Rights, I created this document with the hope of promoting unity within the entire autism community.
+Instead of engaging in conflict, the Tripartite of Autistics, Caregivers and Autism Professionals can work together to promote the welfare of autistics in a peaceful and mutually respectful manner.

 2. Identity: Just as people can identify themselves by their race, culture, religion and background with pride, autistics can also identify themselves by their neurological difference with pride.
 If an autistic chooses to use such an identification, we call upon everyone in the autism community to respect and celebrate it.

 3. Fairness: Both the negative as well as positive expressions of autism should be presented and considered in autism advocacy and awareness work.
 All perspectives should be heard in the context that led to a person creating them.
-[Sometimes people say things that they don’t really mean out of emotional distress; they need to be comforted rather than attacked.]
+[Sometimes people say things that they do not mean out of emotional distress; they need to be comforted rather than attacked.]

 4. Respect: Each of us is worthy of respect and dignity even if we disagree with each other.
 We should make the best effort to treat each other with the same respect and dignity that we deem we deserve for ourselves.
 All our perspectives should be considered with respect even if they are offensive.
 [If we wish to gain respect from others, treat them with respect first.]